225th Infantry Regiment "Arezzo"

 The 225th Infantry Regiment "Arezzo" (225° Reggimento Fanteria "Arezzo") is an inactive infantry unit of the Italian Army.
 The regiment is named for the city of Arezzo in Tuscany and part of the Italian Army's infantry arm.

-The regiment was formed during World War I and fought on the Italian front, for which the regiment was awarded Italy's highest military honor the Gold Medal of Military Valour.
-In 1935-36 the regiment participated in the Second Italo-Ethiopian War.
+The regiment was formed during World War I and fought on the Italian front, for which the regiment was awarded Italy's highest military honor the Gold Medal of Military Valor.
+In 1935–36 the regiment participated in the Second Italo-Ethiopian War.
 In May 1939,the regiment joined the 53rd Infantry Division "Arezzo", which in June 1940 was transferred to occupied Albania.
-In 1940-41,the division fought in the Greco-Italian War and then returned to Albania, where the division and regiment were disbanded by invading German forces four days after the announcement of the Armistice of Cassibile on 8 September 1943.
+In 1940–41,the division fought in the Greco-Italian War and then returned to Albania, where the division and regiment were disbanded by invading German forces four days after the announcement of the Armistice of Cassibile on 8 September 1943.
 In 1975,the regiment was reformed as a battalion sized training unit in Arezzo.
 In 1992,the regiment was reformed and continued as training unit until it was disbanded in 1999.

 History

 World War I

 The 225th Infantry Regiment (Brigade "Arezzo") was formed during World War I on 18 May 1916 in Castelfranco Veneto near the Italian Front.
-The regiment consisted of three battalions, which each fielded four fusiliers companies and one machine gun section.
+The regiment consisted of three battalions, which each fielded four fusilier companies and one machine gun section.
 The regiment's units had been formed by the following regimental depots: the command of the I Battalion and the battalion's 1st and 2nd companies by the 7th Infantry Regiment (Brigade "Cuneo") in Milan, the I Battalion's 3rd and 4th companies by the 68th Infantry Regiment (Brigade "Palermo") in Milan, the II Battalion by the 42nd Infantry Regiment (Brigade "Modena") in Lodi, and the III Battalion by the 77th Infantry Regiment (Brigade "Toscana") in Brescia.
 The regimental depot of the 68th Infantry Regiment also had formed the command of the 225th Infantry Regiment and the command of the Brigade "Arezzo", to which the regiment was assigned together with the 226th Infantry Regiment (Brigade "Arezzo").

 The brigade fought in July 1916 on Monte Zebio in the Battle of Asiago, and then in October of the same year in the Eighth Battle of the Isonzo at Monfalcone.
 In May and June 1917 the brigade fought in the Tenth Battle of the Isonzo initially at Monfalcone and Duino and then on the slopes of Flondar and Monte Ermada.
 In August and September 1917 the brigade fought in the Eleventh Battle of the Isonzo.

 In June 1918 the brigade fought in the Second Battle of the Piave River near the mouth of the Piave river and at Caposile.
-For their conduct during the war both regiments of the Brigade "Arezzo" were awarded Italy's highest military honor, the Gold Medal of Military Valour.
+For their conduct during the war both regiments of the Brigade "Arezzo" were awarded Italy's highest military honor, the Gold Medal of Military Valor.